You can explore an epic ice cave in Ontario this winter

 Thanks to the shelf that creates the waterfall, hikers who make their way here during the coldest months can sometimes walk behind the frozen waterfall.
 It's not always safe to do so based on ice conditions, but many who've done it have stunning images of the ice tunnel.

 You don't actually have to enter the cave to soak up the extreme beauty of the place, which is about as close to a true winter wonderland as you're going to find.
 The main trail leads directly to the foot of the falls, though it can be a challenging hike through deep snow.

 For adventurous winter explorers, however, the pay-off is big.
-Already this year, there are an array of incredible photos of the falls, both from in front and behind the frozen cascade of water.
+Each year an array of incredible photos pop up of the falls, both from in front and behind the frozen cascade of water.